For the full story, including the story of our previous name, Kibotzer, check out our blog: blog.beeminder.com/beenamer.

 We now have many thousands of goals with money pledged and it seems to be universally true that whenever someone actually pays a pledge, they got at least that much value out of Beeminder up until that point.
 If you have a counterexample, we want to hear about it!

 Yes, but we make you fail less!
 Actually we don’t even think that’s a fair way to put it, despite how perverse our incentives seem.
-We force you to toe the line at least for a while so that when/if you do fall off your yellow brick road then the motivation it provided up until that point still seems worth it.
+We force you to toe the line at least for a while so that when/if you do cross your bright red line then the motivation it provided up until that point still seems worth it.
 Everything we’ve worked on in building Beeminder has been with the objective of making people succeed and we’d have to be very myopic for it to be otherwise.

 It’s very important to us that no one ever derail on a technicality.
 We want to make money by making you more awesome, and we’re convinced that’s what’s happening.
 But don’t take our word for it.
 Try it and see.
 The first attempt is free.